erens-basement/Studio-Trigger-Streams/README.md

 * The only educational assets I ever referenced were the animation works from Kogawa Tomonori.
 I self taught myself through other animators.
 (00:49:00)
 * I: I used to like the drumsticks when I was younger but I found somewhere down the line that the breasts and wings taste better.
 Now I like the breasts.
 (00:50:00)
 * Imaishi has an easier time drawing robots and mechs than human characters.
+* Koyama: Basic advice is to not use a white canvas for color.
+White canvas is the brightest setting you can use.
+Darker color like gray it's easier to pinpoint or notice where you spot a mistake.
+(01:18:00)

 ## Tattun Streams
 Streams where he's flipping through in-betweens and answering questions